 • 14 hours

 Check off the highlights of Northern Ireland on this full-day tour from Belfast.
 Marvel at the Giant's Causeway, Northern Ireland's only UNESCO World Heritage site; brave a walk across the Carrick-a-rede rope bridge; see memorable film locations from the Game of Thrones; and enjoy spectacular views along the Antrim Coast.
-This small-group tour is limited to 12 people.

 • 8 hours